 The Milwaukee Brewers game was tied until bottom of the 9th inning with runners on first and second, two outs and a full count.
 The batter hit a line drive down left field and the player on second scored.
 It was so exciting!

 Sometimes baseball games are long and kids lose interest but this game kept moving.
 There were several home runs with fireworks and the huge screen kept the game entertaining and fun.

-Best 5 to do in Milwaukee with kids in 2 days
+Best 5 things to do in Milwaukee with kids in 2 days

 We enjoyed our time at the Pabst Mansion on an earlier visit to Milwaukee as well.
 It might not be as appropriate or interesting for your child as the above activities, but many will find being in the mansion fascinating.
 This time, we wanted some more kid-oriented things to do in Milwaukee.

 Because there are so many attractions, it can be difficult to choose things to do in Milwaukee with kids, especially for a quick trip.
 We loved what we did because our kids were engaged, interested, and the adults had fun too.
-Take a trip to Milwaukee and enjoy all this city offers.
+If you head to Wisconsin, be sure to visit Milwaukee and enjoy all this city offers.
 After our trip to Milwaukee and Chicago, we headed to Iowa, Nebraska, Wyoming and Utah for even more adventures.